yooper/your-rapport/README.md

 dialogue across platforms, Your Rapport bridges visual capture with text-based search, turning ephemeral interactions into permanent, searchable records.
 Your Rapport is an Open Source tool that implements the best practices for protecting your privacy and documenting online content.
 You can easily import, export, or print screenshots from your collection.
+Your Rapport is free to use, but does require purchasing a subscription if you want to collect more than 400 screenshots.
+This enables us to continue development and support for this product.

 ### Getting Started
-After installing the Chrome extension from URL HERE, "Your Rapport" will automatically be ready to collect.
+After installing the Chrome extension from https://chromewebstore.google.com/detail/your-rapport/clkaalonjdkliiaadkgodlfbiipidjmn, "Your Rapport" will automatically be ready to collect.

-There are three options for collecting a screenshot of a web page:
+There are several options for collecting a screenshot of a web page:
  * `Mouse - Right Click` and select the **Collect** menu option with the "Your Rapport" logo
  * `Ctrl+Shift+S` collects a single screenshot.
  * `Ctrl+Shift+Z` autoscroll and collect multiple screenshots, or stop the autoscroll.
  * `Ctrl+Shift+X` opens up the dashboard where you can search, print, share, or delete your collection.

-Your Rapport limits your collection to 100 screenshots if you are not registered.
-If you are registered, you can collect up to 200 screenshots.
-A pro version license gets you access to unlimited captures.
+ * Click the "Your Rapport" pin in your extension tab and select the action you want performed.

 Your Rapport is an open source commercial tool for the following reasons:
- * Transparency in how software works and where the data goes is an important security and privacy concern
+ * Transparency in how software works and where the data goes is an important security and privacy concern to all of us
- * A commercial tool is the only viable way to support developing a standard set of opensource tools, useful for doing online research
+ * A commercial tool is the only viable way to support developing a standard set of open source tools, useful for doing online research
- * Keeps the infrastructure costs lower by not having additional overhead with privatized Software as a service
+ * Keeps the infrastructure costs lower by not having additional overhead with privatized Software as a Service approach
+ * Implement best practices based on community feedback
  * The target price for the Pro license can be set to $3 a month
- * Implement best practices based on community feedback

 🌟 Key Features